-Apart from the question whether speakers make use of the various possibilities for phonological rearrangement, the analysis and the interpretation of the results are discussed against the background of homogeneity and symmetry assumptions versus individual strategies.
+Apart from the question whether German speakers make use of the various possibilities for phonological rearrangement (see section 1.1), the analysis and the interpretation of the results are discussed against the background of the homogeneity and the symmetry assumptions versus individual strategies.

 We summarise the questions as follows:

-- Are the strategies observed at the various levels of analysis used by all speakers? - Are the strategies that are used for speeding up also used to a similar extent in reverse for slowing down? - Is it possible to sketch an individual tempo profile at the phonological level?
+- Are the strategies at the various levels used by all speakers? - Are the strategies that are used for speeding up also used to a similar extent for slowing down? - Is it possible to sketch an individual tempo profile at the phonological level?

-6.1.
-Production Experiment 1
+2. Experiment 1